Do you feel overwhelmed by jealousy and is it causing problems in your relationship?

 Jealousy is an emotional response to the possibility of losing a loved one.

-Normally, jealousy means feeling that your partner is paying more attention to another person which can lead to a fear of abandonment.
+Normally, jealousy means feeling that your partner is paying more attention to

-To try to appease that feeling of insecurity that generates that fear of abandonment, the jealous person becomes a sort of investigator.
+To try to appease that feeling of insecurity that generates that fear of abandonment,

-- If there’s an unanswered question, jealousy will become an obsession
+- If there’s an unanswered question, jealousy will become an obsession.

 - If one is certain the other will leave, the jealous person can become paranoid.